bob1de/hass-apps/docs/apps/schedy/schedules/expressions/examples.rst

       - x: "IncludeSchedule(schedule_snippets['snippet'])"

-The ``IncludeSchedule()`` returned by ``snippet rule 1`` is not considered, because that would lead to an infinite recursion.
-It is treated as if it was ``None``, what then causes value lookup to be continued at the next parent, resulting in ``21`` .
+The ``IncludeSchedule()`` returned by ``snippet rule 1`` is not considered, because doing so would lead to an infinite recursion.
+It is treated as if it was ``Inherit()``, what then causes value lookup to be continued at the next parent, resulting in ``21`` .

 Here's another, more useful example, inspired by my own configuration,